trudi-group/ipfs-crawler/README.md

 For each node it saves
 * The ID
 * All known multiaddresses that were found in the DHT
-* Whether it was reachable by the crawler or not, i.e., if a connection attempt was successful
+* If a connection could be established
+* All peers in the routing table of the peer, if crawling succeeded
-* The agent version
+* The agent version, if the identify protocol succeeded
-* Supported protocols
+* Supported protocols, if the identify protocol succeeded
 * Plugin-extensible metadata

 This is achieved by sending multiple `FindNode`-requests to each node in the network, targeted in such a way that each request extracts the contents of exactly one DHT bucket.